ThreeMammals/Ocelot/docs/features/loadbalancer.rst

 The LoadBalancerOptions are Type this needs to be CookieStickySessions, Key this is the key of the cookie you wish to use for the sticky sessions, Expiry this is how long in milliseconds you want to the session to be stuck for.
 Remember this refreshes on every request which is meant to mimick how sessions work usually.

-If you have multiple ReRoutes with the same LoadBalancerOptions then all of those ReRoutes will use the same load balancer for there subsequent requests.
-This means the sessions will be stuck across ReRoutes.
+If you have multiple Routes with the same LoadBalancerOptions then all of those Routes will use the same load balancer for there subsequent requests.
+This means the sessions will be stuck across Routes.

 Please note that if you give more than one DownstreamHostAndPort or you are using a Service Discovery provider such as Consul and this returns more than one service then CookieStickySessions uses round robin to select the next server.
 This is hard coded at the moment but could be changed.